ds-modules/curriculum-guide/connector/instructor/logistics.md

 ## Office Hours

-Instructors hold office hours for one hour each week.
+Instructors generally hold office hours for one hour each week.
 If you would like to request a room for office hours, please contact Cathryn Carson.

 ## bCourses

 For bCourses access, please contact the department under which your course is listed.
 If you are teaching an L&S connector course, you should contact Cathryn Carson to receive bCourses access.